 After a serial killer imitates the plots of his novels, successful mystery novelist Richard "Rick" Castle receives permission from the Mayor of New York City to tag along with an NYPD homicide investigation team for research purposes.

 Fresh out of the farm, Annie Walker must adapt to the challenging life of a CIA operative under the guidance of her handler, Auggie.
 But soon she realizes her recruit might have to do with her last boyfriend rather than her talent.

 After saving the life of the President in Washington D.C., a pair of U.S Secret Service agents are whisked away to a covert location in South Dakota that houses supernatural objects that ...
 See full summary »

-Michael Westen, a seasoned US spy, is suddenly 'burned', i.e. discredited, without any form of procedure.
+Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
-Michael is usually aided by trusted former FBI informer Sam and his ex girlfriend Fiona.
+Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 61 of 80 people found this review helpful.

 Was this review helpful to you?